Skip to main contentSkip to footer

 Research areas: Gender-based violence; violence in children; barriers to healthcare; prevention interventions; HIV/AIDS; patients’ experiences with healthcare services; and, social determinants of health particularly as they relate to access to healthcare, adherence to treatment and uptake of health interventions.

-Other roles: MSc Global Health course leader
+Other roles: MSc Global Health course leader; Global Assessor, Royal Society of Tropical Medicine and Hygiene

 BACKGROUND IMAGE FOR PANEL